swethareddy23/Smart-Calcuator-Using-Tkinter/README.md

    Define a dictionary  which contains all the similar words related to the operations like for addition  (plus, add, sum)  and for modulus  (mod, remainder, modulus) these kind of words

    ## Calculation
-   Define two functions one to extract the numbers from the main one second to use the numbers to make he sum or difference according to the operator present.
+   Define two functions one to extract the numbers from the main one second to use the numbers to make the sum or difference according to the operator present.
    > |-def extract_from_text(text): <br/>
    > |-def calculate(): <br/>